alessiodesogus/alessiodesogus.github.io/youniverse.md

 ### 2.3.1 Sentiment of the videos

 Let's examine the overall sentiment landscape of mental health videos.

 What do the sentiment scores, determined by the BERT model, reveal about these conversations?
 Are they more about delving into the complexities of mental health, or celebrating positive support and outcomes?
-The prevalence of high sentiment scores suggests that mental health discussions on YouTube are emotionally charged.
-This raises a question: does this intensity focus more on the complexities of mental health rather than just positive outcomes or support?

 {% include distribution_time.html %}

 As time progresses, we notice a shift towards negative sentiment.
 What does this shift signify?
 Could it indicate a more honest and profound discussion about mental health issues?

-This evolving sentiment pattern might be a response to a growing demand for authenticity in mental health discussions, rather than a mere adaptation to trends.
+This evolving sentiment pattern might be a response to a growing demand for authenticity in mental health discussions, rather than mere trends.
 The consistent increase in negative sentiment over 14 years suggests a deeper, more meaningful change in how mental health is portrayed in digital media.

 Now, let's consider how sentiment scores correlate with popularity, defined by `popularity_score` = `view_count` + `like_count`.